The Australian Energy Market Commission (AEMC) is the expert energy policy adviser to Australian governments.

 The AEMC regularly monitors and reports on a range of matters including the level of competition in energy retail markets, future price trends, and energy market performance.
 We also seek to understand the impact on the energy sector of policies outside the energy market portfolio – such as emissions reduction policies – and highlight any issues in our advice to help promote integrated and consistent policy outcomes.

-As part of our technology-focused work program, the AEMC also publishes papers and reports which inform our advice to governments and analysis of rule change requests.
+As part of our technology-focussed work program, the AEMC also publishes papers and reports which inform our advice to governments and analysis of rule change requests.

 The Reliability Panel, which forms part of the AEMC’s institutional arrangements, reviews and reports on the safety, security and reliability of the national electricity system.